 How to File an Insurance Claim with UPS

-For damaged packages, UPS has streamlined the process, although the buyer must make the claim.
-You can (if you really want to) call 1-800-PICK-UPS to file your claim, or you can file online.
+For damaged packages, UPS recently streamlined the process, although the buyer must make the claim.
+You can (if you really want to) call 1-800-PICK-UPS (cute, eh?) to file your claim.
+The better idea is to try the online reporting feature and clicking the File a Claim link.
 Be sure you make your report to UPS within 48 hours of delivery.

 After the buyer makes the claim, UPS sends a Damage/Loss Notification Letter form to the seller.
 The seller must fill out the form to state the item’s value and attach supporting documentation.
 The form can then be faxed back to UPS for final verification.

 Save the damaged item and all the packaging that it came in.
 UPS may send an inspector out to look at the package before they approve a claim.